What are the Best Dog Foods for Great Danes?

 Affectionate, gentle, friendly, loving, alert

-Health Considerations for Great Danes
+Health Considerations

 Bloat (Gastric Torsion)

-Bloat, a life-threatening condition that is often fatal, is a problem that can be common to the Great Dane.
+bloat, a life-threatening condition that is often fatal, is a problem that can be common to the Great Danes.
 Though it is not known what factors must combine to result in this condition, experts agree that eating too rapidly and too much may contribute to the development of the problem.
 For this reason, a giant breed food formulation is often recommended.
 Among the suggestions we have are:

 Heart Health